Dev-rick/feed-reader/README.md

 ## How to run the application

-**Just open the html in a browser and watch the specrunner accomplish the tests**
+**Just open the html in a browser and watch the specrunner accomplishing the tests**